rokucommunity/vscode-brightscript-language/README.md

 - `componentLibraries`: This field takes an array of library configuration objects allowing you to work on more than one library at a time.
 For the examples, there will only be one library configured but you can simply add more if you need to.
 Each object in the `componentLibraries` field requires three values.
   - `rootDir`: This is the relative path to the libraries source code.
 Since this is a relative path your library source does not need to be in the same work space.
   - `outFile`: The name of the zip file that your channel code will download as a component library.
+You can use values in your outFile string such as `${title}` to be inferred from the libraries manifest file.
   - `files`: A file path or file glob that should be copied to the deployment package.
 - `componentLibrariesPort`: Port to access component libraries.
 Default: `8080`
 - `componentLibrariesOutDir`: Output folder the component libraries will be hosted in.
 Default: `"${workspaceFolder}/libs"`